cossacklabs/product-docs/acra/acra-in-depth/cryptography-and-key-management/_index.md

 Acra uses a lot of encryption keys (symmetric and asymmetric).
 Refer to [Key management section](/acra/security-controls/key-management/) to learn more about keys and their lifecycle.

-Private and secret keys (KEKs) are stored encrypted by Acra Master Key using AES-256-GCM-PKCS#7.
+Intermediate and secret keys (KEKs) are stored encrypted by Acra Master Key using AES-256-GCM-PKCS#7.

 ### TLS